-2. Cellular telephones are to be on silent mode at clinical education settings.
+- 1. Cellular telephones are to be on silent mode at clinical education settings.
 Students may only use cellphones during breaks and lunch.
 Cell phones are not to be displayed openly.
-Cell phones should not be used in patient care areas. (i.e. exam rooms, work areas, and hallways, etc.) Cell phones should not be used to text message, play games, social media scrolling/posting or watching videos during clinical time.
+Cell phones should not be used in patient care areas. (i.e. exam rooms, work areas, and hallways, etc.) Cell phones should not be used to text message or play games during clinical time.
 If student receives a call in the event of an emergency, (child care provider, family emergency, etc.) student will go to non-patient care area to respond.
-Students not abiding by these guidelines may be asked not to bring cell phones to clinical education settings by clinical affiliates.

-3. Electronic Device Policy (PDAs or cell phones may not be used during class time or examinations as a calculator)
+Students not abiding by these guidelines may be asked not to bring cell phones to clinical education settings by clinical affiliates. - 2.
+Electronic Device Policy (PDAs or cell phones may not be used during class time or examinations as a calculator) - 3.
+A student may possess an electronic communications device for emergency circumstances.